coq-community/awesome-coq/README.md

 - [Flocq](http://flocq.gforge.inria.fr) - Formalization of floating-point computations.
 - [TLC](http://www.chargueraud.org/softs/tlc/) - Non-constructive alternative to Coq's standard library.
 - [ExtLib](https://github.com/coq-community/coq-ext-lib) - Collection of theories and plugins that may be useful in other Coq developments.
+- [stdlib2](https://github.com/coq/stdlib2) - Work-in-progress project project aiming to re-design and implement a new standard library for Coq following a clean slate approach.
 - [CoLoR](http://color.inria.fr) - Library on rewriting theory, lambda-calculus and termination, with sub-libraries on common data structures extending the Coq standard library.
 - [Coq-std++](https://gitlab.mpi-sws.org/iris/stdpp) - Extended alternative standard library for Coq.
+- [Bignums](https://github.com/coq/bignums) - Library of arbitrary large numbers.
+- [FCSL-PCM](https://github.com/imdea-software/fcsl-pcm) - Library providing a formalisation of Partial Commutative Monoids, a common algebraic structure used in separation logic for verification of pointer-manipulating sequential and concurrent programs.
+- [coq-simple-io](https://github.com/Lysxia/coq-simple-io) - Library providing tools to implement IO programs directly in Coq, in a similar style to Haskell.
+- [coq-menhirlib](https://gitlab.inria.fr/fpottier/coq-menhirlib) - Support library for verified Coq parsers produced by [Menhir](http://gallium.inria.fr/~fpottier/menhir/) parser generator.
+- coquelicot
+- [relation-algebra](relation-algebra) - Modular relation algebra library: algebras admitting heterogeneous binary relations as a model, ranging from partially ordered monoid to residuated Kleene allegories and Kleene algebra with tests.
+- [StructTact](https://github.com/uwplse/StructTact) - Library of "structural tactics" as well as libraries containing lemmas about lists, finite types, and orders on strings that use the tactics library.
+- [InfSeqExt](https://github.com/DistributedComponents/InfSeqExt) - Library for reasoning inductively and coinductively on infinite sequences, using LTL-like modal operators.
+- [Paco](http://plv.mpi-sws.org/paco/) - Library for parameterized coinduction.
+Parameterized coinduction is a technique for defining coinductive predicates (i.e., in `Prop`), using which one can perform coinductive proofs in a more compositional and incremental fashion than with standard Tarski-style constructions.
+- [Lemma Overloading](https://github.com/coq-community/lemma-overloading) - Libraries demonstrating design patterns for programming and proving with canonical structures in Coq.

 ### Package Management